joemoose/dungeoneers.d20/docs/equipment.md

 ## Usage

-Consumable items have a specified number of **uses** to track resource consumption.
+Most items have a specified number of **uses** to track resource consumption or wear and tear.
 After eating rations, for example, mark off one use.

-After all the uses are marked off, the item is depleted and removed from your inventory.
+After all the uses are marked off on an item, it is depleted or destroyed and removed from your inventory.

 Unless specified otherwise, all items have three uses.
-If other equipment is used in such a way that could damage or deplete it, the GM may ask you to mark one usage.

-Usage can be repaired on most damaged gear, such as weapons and armor, for 10% of the original cost per point of usage removed.
+Usage can be repaired on most damaged items, such as weapons and armor, for 10% of the original cost per point of usage removed.

+- **Weapons, armor, and ammunition**: After a fight, roll d6 for each item that was used during the fight.
+On 1-2, mark usage.
+- **Torches and lanterns**: mark usage every 6 Turns.
+- **Rations**: Mark usage after a meal.
+- **Other gear**: If used in a way that could break or deplete it, the GM may ask you to mark usage.

 ## Armor